Feminist existentialism: The body as a situation

+Existential ethics and care

+Existentialist feminism extends beyond individual freedom to address the ethical responsibilities inherent in human relationships.
+While early critics often viewed existentialism as overly individualistic, feminist theorists like Linda Bell and Hazel Barnes argued that a true commitment to one's own freedom necessitates a commitment to the freedom of others.
+This is rooted in the "ethics of ambiguity."
+In this framework, the realization of one's own subjectivity requires the recognition of the "Other" as a free subject rather than an object.

+This ethical framework often intersects with the "ethics of care," though existentialists emphasize authenticity over traditional moral roles.
+Existential ethics suggests that moral choices must be made without the crutch of universal laws or "bad faith," which is the denial of one's own freedom.
+For a feminist, this means rejecting the socially imposed duty of womanhood.
+An example is the expectation of being inherently nurturing.
+Instead, the individual must choose care as an authentic project.
+As Beauvoir noted, to will oneself free is also to will others free.
+This creates a bridge between the personal struggle for autonomy and the collective struggle for political liberation.

+In recent years, this has evolved into feminist existential phenomenology.
+This subfield looks at the ethical implications of "intersubjectivity."
+Theorists examine how the "Look" can be transformative rather than just alienating.
+By moving away from the idea that other people are necessarily a source of conflict, feminist existentialists propose that humans find their most authentic selves through meaningful and reciprocal relationships.
+This ethical turn emphasizes that freedom is not an isolated state but a social practice.
+It requires dismantling the structures of oppression that deny individuals the ability to project themselves into the future.

 Critiques

 Simone de Beauvoir

 Some critiques of the field are of Beauvoir and her portrayal of existentialist feminism specifically.
 Gwendolyn Dolske critiques that Beauvoir is inconsistent between her works, noting that the women in Beauvoir's fictional works resign to cultural norms rather than conquering their Otherness.
 Margaret A. Simons critiques Beauvoir's inability to transfer her work in theory into praxis.

 Critiques against sexism

 However, most of the critiques are of the limitations of the field overall.
 Margery Collins and Christine Pierce fault Sartre's limited anti-essentialism for his sexist views which Hazel Barnes then refutes.
 Maryellen MacGuigan criticizes Ortega's view of women's inferiority, Julia Maria's sexuate condition, and Frederick Buyendijk's narrative of women's experience.

 Extension to gender and race studies

 Jo-Ann Pilardi outlines the female eroticism in Beauvoir's work and Julien Murphy compares the gaze or look in Sartre to Adrienne Rich.
 Nancy Potter aligns female incest survivors' experiences with dread and anxiety.
 Janice McLane uses Merleau-Ponty's Concept of flesh to describe self-mutilation.
 Shannon Sullivan criticizes Merleau-Ponty's anonymous body.
 Linda Bell moves Sartre's notion of authenticity from feminist existentialism to feminist ethics.
 T. Denean Sharpley-Whiting uses Fanon's analyses of racist and colonized subjectivities to discuss feminism.